Resources and Tools for Programs │ Building Quality in Afterschool

 Youth Program Quality Intervention (YPQI) (PDF): This comprehensive quality improvement system, which was developed by the David P. Weikart Center for Youth Program Quality, includes system-level supports such as the Leading Indicators for Quality Programs, a suite of program quality assessments, and technical assistance.

-AIR is building a set of resources for skill-building initiatives related to social and emotional learning, workforce development, and college and career readiness.
+AIR is building a set of resources for skill-building initiatives related to social and emotional learning, youth development, workforce development, and college and career readiness.
 We start with recent resources that address social and emotional learning.
 Additional resources on workforce development and college and career readiness are forthcoming.
 Stay tuned!

 Social and Emotional Learning